open-simh/.github/docs/simdocs/pdp10_doc.md

 files.
 Card Image files can contain such interchange information as card-stock color, corner cuts, special artwork, as well as the binary punch data representing all 12 columns.
-Complete details on the format, as well as sample code, are available at Prof. Jones\'s site: http://www.cs.uiowa.edu/\~jones/cards/.
+Complete details on the format, as well as sample code, are available at Prof. Jones's site: http://www.cs.uiowa.edu/\~jones/cards/.

-The card reader supports ASCII, card image, and column binary format card "decks."
+The card reader supports ASCII, card image, and column binary format card “decks.”
 When reading plain ASCII files, lines longer than 80 characters are silently truncated.
 Card image support is included for 80 column Hollerith, 82 column Hollerith (silently ignoring columns 0 and 81), and 40 column Hollerith (mark-sense) cards.
 Column binary supports 80 column card images only.
 All files are attached read-only (as if the -R switch were given).

-ATTACH --A CR \<file\> file is ASCII text
+ATTACH –A CR \<file\> file is ASCII text

-ATTACH --B CR \<file\> file is column binary
+ATTACH –B CR \<file\> file is column binary

-ATTACH --I CR \<file\> file is card image format
+ATTACH –I CR \<file\> file is card image format

 If no flags are given, the file extension is evaluated.
 If the filename ends in .TXT, the file is treated as ASCII text.
 If the filename ends in